-8.7 C

 What is a GPT?

 Generative pre-trained transformers (GPTs) are a type of large language model (LLM) used in generative artificial intelligence (GenAI).
-GPTs can also be defined as artificial neural networks (ANNs) used in natural language processing (NLP).
+GPTs are also artificial neural networks (ANNs) used in natural language processing (NLP).

-GPTs are built on a deep learning architecture called a transformer, pre-trained on large data sets of unlabelled text and can generate human-like content.
+GPTs are built on a deep learning architecture called a transformer.
+They are pre-trained on large data sets of unlabelled text and can generate human-like content.

 What are OpenAI’s GPT-3, 4, and other GPT variants?